SME-Management & Entrepreneurship

 Learning Outcomes:

-After completing this course, students are able to engage in academic research and writing and are familiar with academic learning and working techniques.
+After completing this course, alumni are able to engage in academic research and writing and are familiar with academic learning and working techniques.
 They know how to source and rate academic literature and how to filter, condense, structure and evaluate information and knowledge on a given topic.
 They possess the competency to draw up seminar papers and bachelor theses according to academic standards.

 Superior module: